Careerism: Cultural environment

+Culture exerts pressure, and leads to the determination of what career motives are acceptable and how individual's success is measured.
 The term "career" was once used for the purposes of status.
 Career was thought of as a long-term job opportunity, that many, in fact would hold until retirement.
 In the United States especially after World War II, those who were lucky enough to find a career would stay with the same organization for decades.
-A career was seen as an upper middle class, professional service, identified as the work of a doctor, lawyer, investor, banker or teacher.
+In the yesteryear, a career was seen as an upper middle class, professional service, identified as the work of a doctor, lawyer, investor, banker or teacher.
 "Occupations" were seen as lower-class human services jobs, such as those of a taxi driver, clerk, secretary, or waste manager.
 These "jobs" were not held in the high regard that "careers" were.

-In the 2000s, the average American does not stay with the same company, business or organization until retirement.
+Since the 2000s, the average American cannot stay with the same company, business or organization until retirement due to socioeconomic changes and changing organizational priorities.
+In the 1930s, Vyacheslav Molotov noted that careerism in the Soviet government was about: "Сыграл свою роль наш партийный карьеризм" [Party-oriented careerism played out its own role].
+In Spanish and Latin American cultures, "arribismo" is the term most closely associated with careerism, and its literal meaning is "upward striving."

-In regard to commitment, an individual must rely and commit to the occupational setting, the family setting, and to his own setting.
-Careerist must determine what is the most important factor in their lives.
-To the career extremist, it is the occupational setting.
+In regard to commitment, it requires an individual to rely and commit to the occupational setting, the family setting, and to his own setting.
+Careerist must determine which setting is the most important domain in their lives.
+For the career extremist, the occupational setting serves as the focus, and their motivation is primarily driven by the desire to gain power within an organization.
 Some organizations require the individual to be in "work-mode" at all times, while others believe that family time is more important.
-Most Latin American countries value family and personal time, whereas the United States pushes for a stronger workforce in regard to careerism.
-In the United States this is mainly because of the push for education.
+Most Latin American countries value family and personal time, whereas the United States pushes for a stronger occupational commitment, and it is supported by the commercialization of obligatory commitments, such as childcare and eldercare, enabling a maximum workforce-engagement culture.
+U.S. capitalist groups often promote an "always-on" workplace, equating stress with success and resilience with exhaustion to foster profit-driven environments.
 Currently the United States ranks 10th among industrial countries for percentage of adults with college degrees.
+This emphasis on education provides many individuals with opportunities to make more informed choices regarding family, personal, and career matters.

-With this push in education many people have better careers and are then able to have the choice of family matters, personal matter, or career matters.
-Even though in the United States careerism is very important, family life is also a huge part of the culture.
+Even though in the United States careerism is pushed, depending on the belt (regional boundaries with defining common cultural, economic, or historical characteristics), family life is also a huge part of the culture.
 Many people start their families even while in school, then they begin their careers.
 Recently the importance of family matters and career matters has evolved and is becoming more and more tied together.

-Cultures exert pressure and determine what career motives are acceptable and how their success is measured.
-Vyacheslav Molotov noted the role of careerism in the Soviet government in the 1930s: "Сыграл свою роль наш партийный карьеризм" [Party-oriented careerism played out its own role].

-Extreme careerists measure success by acknowledgements through praise and material possessions, whether it be a new office, a raise or a congratulations in front of an individual's colleagues: notice is success.
-In the U.S. there is an extreme drive of personal success and those who are ambitious are the ones who gain the power in an organization.